 In light of this, we do not recommend attempting to schedule a wedding less than 4 months away from today's date.
-We believe 4 months allows enough time to address issues, plan ahead, fulfill the requirements of the Pre-Marital Counseling class, and also have time to fulfill other obligations and plan the wedding.
+We believe 4 months allows enough time to address issues, plan ahead, fulfill the requirements of pre-marital counseling, and also have time to fulfill other obligations and plan the wedding.
 We want to faithfully shepherd you through this season.

-Please read this document thoroughly, as it is designed to help you prepare for your wedding day and all the details of the planning process.
+Please read this article thoroughly, as it is designed to help you prepare for your wedding day and all the details of the planning process.

 We want your wedding day to be a beautiful ceremony that glorifies God, but our greater prayer is that each couple is prepared to enter into the marriage covenant and to build on a solid foundation for the years to come.
 The marriage ceremony is a momentary event, but the marriage relationship is what ultimately reflects the relationship that Christ has with His church.
 Here are some guiding principles as we seek to accomplish this goal together.